TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 #### <a name="scanner-names"></a> Scanner Names

-- The format for the scanner name should look like this: STRATEGY, SIDE, AGGREGATION, ASSET TYPE, ACCOUNT TYPE
+- The format for the scanner name should look like this: STRATEGY, SIDE, ACCOUNT ID #1, ACCOUNT ID #2...
+ECT.

 - Example: ![Scanner Name Format](assets/img/Scanner_Name_Format.PNG)

-  1. REVA is the strategy name.
+  1. REVA is the strategy name example.
   2. SELL is the side.
 Can be BUY, SELL, BUY_TO_OPEN, SELL_TO_CLOSE
-  3. 4h is the aggregation. ex.
-30m, 1h, 4h, D
-  4. EQUITY is the asset type.
-Can be EQUITY OR OPTION
-  5. PRIMARY is the account type.
-Can be PRIMARY, SECONDARY, ect....
-(Subject to change to Day, Swing)
+  3. ACCOUNT ID.
+ADD AS MANY ACCOUNT IDS THAT YOU WANT FROM HERE, FOLLOWED BY COMMAS OF COURSE.
+ALL OF THESE ACCOUNTS WILL RUN THIS PARTICULAR STRATEGY AND SYMBOL.

 - Must be in this exact order and spelled correctly for this to work properly.